 |#5 Graco SlimFit|

 This super narrow car seat comes in around $300 for most color options, and up to about $500 for some limited release colors.
-This is the best convertible car seat for small cars!
+This is the best convertible car seat for small cars, and is included in the top 10 of our annual best convertible car seat list!
 The beauty of this car seat is exactly as depicted in the image: you can fit three wide without issue in most mid-size vehicles (like the Accord, Camry, RAV4, CRV, Fusion, Altima, Passat, etc.), as it is only 17" wide (note the included cupholder is removed for this fit).
 This is definitely the best convertible car seat for small cars.
 The key here is having a car seat that is not only narrow at the base but actually continues to narrow toward the middle and top.
 Many boosters and car seats actually get excessively wide in the middle and have enormous side impact wings at the top, reducing the chances that you'll be able to squeeze three in a row into your back seat.
 For instance, the Diono Olympia is also 17" at the base but it gets much wider toward the top (and thus is not recommended for fitting three in a row).
 The second important feature is having the option to secure the entire car seat to the vehicle with either the LATCH or the car's shoulder and lap belts, and then having the kids use the integrated 5-point harness.
 This is the best way to go, because then they don't have to jostle themselves and the seats around to try and squeeze the buckle and their hands into the little gaps (and better yet, the parents don't have to help with this awful process!).
 This particular convertible car seat can be rear facing from 5 to 45 pounds as a narrow infant car seat, then front facing from 20-80 pounds using the 5-point harness as a narrow convertible car seat, and finally up to 120 pounds using it as a narrow booster with the car's shoulder belt.
 So this is one of the few convertible seats on the market that is only 17" wide and can go from infant car seat (using the infant insert as pictured), to convertible car seat, to a full-on high-back booster seat that uses the vehicle's seat belt (a belt-positioning booster).
 Note that it does not convert to a backless booster.
 It has side impact protection, includes a top tether, and uses the Diono SuperLATCH system.
 It's an extremely well-built, durable, reliable, and safe car seat - the Diono car seat is known for these characteristics.
 As an added bonus it also folds flat for easy transport.
 This is a bit pricey for a mainstream convertible car seat, but for those who need to accommodate 3 in a row, this is the best option out there!
 Interested?
 You can check out the Diono Radian 3RXT here.

 About $350-400 depending on color options, which tends to be a bit pricier than the Radian RXT.
 Peg Perego makes excellent high-quality car seats, and this narrow convertible car seat option, the Primo Viaggio is no exception.
 Coming in at only 14" wide at its base, and 18" wide at the torso, this is a versatile and reliable narrow car seat that will last you many years of comfortable riding.
 Yes, it is wider at the torso than other car seats on this list, but the super narrow 14" base makes sharing back seat space with a rear-facing infant car seat much easier.
 Rear facing it can be used with babies as small as 5 pounds (with the included infant insert), and goes way up to 45 pounds; not many convertible car seats came close to this weight limit and this is extremely useful given the new recommendation by the American Academy of Pediatrics that children should be rear-facing for as long as possible (beyond their second birthday).
 This one of the reasons we love both the Radian (above) and this Primo Viaggio so much.
 Forward-facing, this narrow convertible car seat can be used from 22 up to 65 pounds.
 It does not additionally convert to a booster, so keep that in mind when choosing between this and the Radian.
 If you're looking for a great rear-facing infant seat that is also an excellent convertible seat, this is a great bet for you.
 The contours and support of this seat are a bit more suitable for infants and toddlers, while the Radian is best suited for toddlers and older.
 Regarding safety, Peg Perego uses shock absorbing foam for side impact protection, as well as below the seat to protect your child's head, neck, and spine in the event of an accident.
 In our tests, we found that this car seat is also extremely easy to install, and the buckles worked very well for quickly getting the child in and out of the seat.
 The fabric is breathable and easy to clean (a big plus when your child spills milk all over the seat!) and the seat is heavy and big, but nothing ridiculous (21lbs).
 Overall, this is an excellent option for a narrow convertible car seat with some great features.
 Interested?
 You can check out the Peg Perego Primo Viaggio here.